freeCodeCamp/Rust-In-Replit/tooling/answers-image-combiner.md

 Start by creating a new crate called `combiner`.

-Run `fcc test 1` to see if you completed the task correctly.
+Run `fcc test 1` to see if you correctly completed the task.

 ### --seed--